 Say your fee is 15.5% and your current price is $100 a night.
 Under the old model, your guest paid about $114.50 all-in (we use 14.5% as an illustrative mid-range guest fee) and you received $97.
 Now compare what each adjustment method does:

-The wrong versions all make the same mistake: they add the fee on top, when the fee is taken out of the total.
+Both of the failing versions make the same mistake: they add the fee on top, when the fee comes out of the total.
 To receive $X after a fee, you must list X ÷ (1 − fee).
 Divide, don’t multiply.
+The 15% recommendation is that division, rounded for convenience.

 If your fee is not 15.5%, same logic, different number: